-Dropshotting For Bedding BassDropshotting For Bedding Bass Drop shot fishing is not a typical site fishing technique but, sometimes you need to go against the grain.
+Dropshotting For Bedding BassDropshotting For Bedding Bass Drop shot fishing is not a typical sight fishing technique but, sometimes you need to go against the grain.

 Your heart is beating so forcefully you can feel it in your throat.
 The adrenaline is pumping so hard that it gives you a tingling sensation through your entire body.
 Sweat is starting to trickle down your face.
 Now it's time to get down to business.

 Sight fishing during the spawn can make your emotions work overtime.
 Just being able to see that big spawning beauty is enough to drive any sane person crazy.
 When nothing else seems to work, drop into bed with them.